RoadieHQ/marketing-site/content/docs/details/troubleshooting-the-catalog/index.md

 ## About Locations

 The Backstage catalog uses location entities to point to external sources which define entities.
-The catalog backend will periodically (every few minutes) poll each location and check for any updates to the entities defined there.
+Roadie will update your entities in Backstage whenever one of the repositories defined in a location is updated.

 While locations are themselves entities they are generally considered internal to the workings of Backstage and not part of your catalog (though you may need to create locations directly in some use cases).